 Unlike Fujifilm, Kodak couldn’t achieve this vital revolution.
 When the founder of Kodak, George Eastman, committed suicide in 1932 at the age of 77, he left a note saying “My work is done.”
 But this time, the work wasn’t done at Kodak.

-About the author: Oliver Kmia is an award-winning filmmaker specialized in time-lapse, hyperlapse, and aerial videography.
+About the author: Oliver Kmia is an award-winning filmmaker specializing in time-lapse, hyperlapse, and aerial videography.
 The opinions expressed in this article are solely those of the author.
 Kmia also works with several drone manufacturers as a marketing and technical consultant.
 You can find more of his work on his Instagram and Facebook.